 The department provides major and minor advising through our faculty or staff expertise.
 Contact your advisor to schedule an appointment.

-- Dr. Michelle Kominz: all programs, except earth science education
+- Dr. Michelle Kominz: all programs, except earth science education and secondary integrated science education

 - Dr. Duane Hampton: earth science education